 Charles Wu is an actor and musician.
-After graduating from NIDA in 2014 he has appeared in Samson and Jasper Jones (Belvoir), Chimerica, Three Sisters and The Resistible Rise of Arturo Ui (STC).
+After graduating from NIDA he has appeared in Samson, Jasper Jones, Enemy of the People (Belvoir), Chimerica, Three Sisters and The Resistible Rise of Arturo Ui (STC).
 He has starred in Foxtel's Secret City, Channel Nine's Doctor Doctor and Here Come The Habibs and Kriv Stenders' Australia Day.
 As a musician Charles works under the moniker 'Earthquake Magnificent', an electroacoustic project blending Asian pop, folk, noise and hip-hop influences and is signed to Lazy Thinking Records.
 He is co-founder of the Corinthian Food Store Collective.

 Duncan Ragg is an actor, writer and director and the co-founder of The Corinthian Food Store Collective.
 He has directed and co-written all of TCFS' work since 2012.
-Duncan recently assisted Judy Davis on Faith Healer (Belvoir; Winner of three Sydney Theatre Awards) and has appeared as John in Cock (Shane Bosher), Pete in The Kitchen Sink (Shane Bosher), Roland Henning in Writing For Performance (dir Michael Gow), Lewis in Cosi (dir David Berthold).
-In 2018 he will appear in the US feature film 2:22 and the British feature Night of the Lotus.
-He is a recipient of the Marten Bequest Traveling Scholarship, a former clowning student at L'Ecole Philippe Gaulier and holds a LLB/BA from ANU and a BPA from NIDA.
+Duncan recently assisted Judy Davis on Faith Healer and The Dance of Death (Belvoir; Winner of three Sydney Theatre Awards) and has appeared as John in Cock (Shane Bosher), Pete in The Kitchen Sink (Shane Bosher), Roland Henning in Writing For Performance (dir Michael Gow), Lewis in Cosi (dir David Berthold) and There Will Be A Climax (dir Alexander Berlage).
+He is a recipient of the Marten Bequest Traveling Scholarship and the The Mike Walsh Fellowship, is a former clowning student at L'Ecole Philippe Gaulier and holds a LLB/BA from ANU and a BPA from NIDA.

 Vanessa is a creative and collaborate leader with experience across corporate, government and arts sectors.
 She is passionate about developing sustainable and mutually beneficial connections between business and the arts.
 Vanessa graduated with BA (Theatre Studies) and BCOM (International Business) from ANU, as well as studying theatre as a learning medium at the Centre for Applied Theatre Research.
 Vanessa has worked as a producer for Reception: The Musical, winning Best Cabaret at the 2014 Melbourne Fringe Festival, as well as on large-scale interactive events at The Foundation for Young Australians.
 She is currently Head of NIDA Corporate.

 Born in India, raised in Hong Kong and now operating out of Sydney, Shiv is an actor and musician.
-Since graduating in 2014 from the fulltime acting course at NIDA he has appeared as Abe in Disgraced (STC) and toured nationally with The Merchant of Venice (Bell Shakespeare) and The Players.
+He has appeared in Counting and Cracking (Belvoir), Disgraced (STC), The Almighty Sometimes (Griffin) and toured nationally with The Merchant of Venice (Bell Shakespeare).
+In 2019 he will appear in Thomas Wilson-White’s Feature The Greenhouse.
 With a background of physical theatre training (Suzuki, Viewpoint, Butoh) Shiv is drawn to making work that is physically arresting, playful and grotesque.
-In his work with the Corinthian Food Store Collective he hopes to keep inventing new ways of telling stories through clowning, puppetry and music.

 Isabella is a set and costume designer for film, opera and theatre.
 She holds a Bachelor of Dramatic Arts (Design) from NIDA and a Bachelor of Visual Arts (Honours: Class 1) from Sydney College of the Arts.
 In 2014 Isabella won the Australian Production Design Guild Award for Emerging Live Performance Design for her set design for The Greeks (dir.
 John Sheedy, NIDA).
 She was also nominated in this category for her design of Fewer Emergencies (dir.
 Susanna Dowling, NIDA).
 In 2015 Isabella was nominated for the APDG Award for Costume Design for Stage for her work on A Midsummer Night's Dream (dir.
 Susanna Dowling, Sport For Jove) and Blood Wedding (dir.
 Kristine Landon-Smith, NIDA).
 You can see her recent work at www.isabellaandronos.com